 Financial Stress

-- Income Variability: For many individuals in the industry, income can be highly variable and uncertain.
-Trainers, jockeys, and stable staff often rely on a percentage of winnings or performance-based bonuses, which means their income can fluctuate greatly from season to season or race to race.
-This unpredictability can make it challenging to budget and plan for the future, leading to financial anxiety.
+• Income Variability: Another difficulty faced by many people engaged in the industry is fluctuating and uncertain income.
+Trainers, jockeys, and stable staff often receive a percentage of winnings or other performance-based bonuses, which implies that their earnings might heavily fluctuate from season to season or race to race.
+As a result, many individuals find it hard to plan for the future and any unforeseen expenses, which might cause financial stress.

 Horse Welfare Concerns